The Canadian Cookie Monster

 I grew up on some of these, my children grew up on more, now my grandchildren love them all.
 They are tasty treats without excess sweetness or fats, as healthy as a luxury snack can be so little cookie monsters don't get hyper or risk diabetes.

-As a fifth generation dairy farmer, my mother of course used butter, whole milk, and eggs by the dozens, but she grew up in an era with outdoor work and no central heating.
+As a fifth generation dairy farmer, my mother used butter, whole milk, and eggs by the dozens, but she grew up in an era with outdoor work and no central heating.
 I now mostly use olive oil for nutrition and good taste combined.
-Canola oil has similar nutritional value (mono-unsaturated fats) and less taste, useful for recipes with delicate flavour.
-I use Canadian all-purpose flour; if you can find whole wheat pastry flour, it makes more nutritious cookies.
-If you want your cookies to stay moist longer, add half a tsp cornstarch per cup of flour.
+Canola oil has similar nutritional value (mono-unsaturated fats) and less taste, useful for recipes with delicate flavour; keep it refrigerated, it goes rancid faster than olive oil.
+I prefer cake flour for cookies; Monarch brand in particular has fewer additives than today's all-purpose.
+Turbinado sugar (crystallized brown) never cakes hard, and gives a slight crunch to fresh-baked cookies; Bulk Barn has it in Canada.
+If you want your cookies to stay moist longer, add a quarter tsp cornstarch per cup of flour.
 (When modern manufacturers use this old trick, they say there's "pudding in the mix".)

 A few notes: